kclaudine/job_opportunity_web/README.md

 2. You will also need python installed and knowledge of python

-3. To get to use **FLASK BLOG** first you need to get to the FLASK BLOG repository.
+3. To get to use **Opportunity hub** first you need to get to the OPPORTUNITY HUB repository.

 Link:-> ```https://github.com/josylad/Flask-Blog```

-4. From there you can access FLASK BLOG App.
+4. From there you can access OPPORTUNITY HUB App.

 5. **Clone** the project.